 Chiara founded Enabling City to advance social innovation as a form of active citizenship, driven by an ever-growing commitment to the values of inclusion, accessibility and what she calls ‘civic creativity’.
 Her international public speaking covers a wide range of topics, most notably how to encourage the development of livable, inclusive and resilient cities everywhere.
 For her work with Enabling City, Chiara was selected as Italy’s only Oxfam Action Partner for 2010-2013, and was recognized as a Young Agent of Change by Toronto’s Centre for Social Innovation.
 She is an advisor to projects big and small and continues to work with municipalities, social entrepreneurs, and activists on anything from new economies to civic labs and social justice campaigns.

 A 2013 Trudeau Scholar, Chiara holds a Master in Environmental Studies and a B.A.(Hons) in Political Science & Communication Studies from York University.
 She is currently pursuing a PhD in Geography with a focus on emerging approaches to urban resilience to climate change.

 Around the Web

-The multilingual versions of the Enabling City website will return in full in 2018.
+The multilingual versions of the Enabling City website will return in full in late 2019.
 A bientôt, a presto, ¡hasta pronto!